phcaroli/phcaroli/README.md

-- 👋 Hi, my name is Pedro Caroli
+- 👋 Hi, my name is Pedro
-- 💼 I’m systems analyst at Icatu Seguros
-- 👀 I'm interested in learning and sharing knowledge
 - 📫 How to reach me: phcaroli@gmail.com

 <!---